 The College will award 3 credits for each exam passed.
 No credits will be awarded for content that duplicates other credits earned.
 If you take a DSST exam and do not receive a passing score, you must wait 180 days before retaking it.
-For detailed information about DSST exams, visit www.getcollege credit.com
+For detailed information about DSST exams, visit www.getcollegecredit.com

-creart.com

-771.1 Current
+Current

 Title Minimum Score

-Art of the Western World 48 48
+Art of the Western World 48

-Astronomy 48 44
+Astronomy 48

-Business Law II (U) - 1
+Business Law II (U) 44

 Business Mathematics 48

 Civil War and Reconstruction (U) 47

 Criminal Justice 49

 Drug and Alcohol Abuse (U) 49

-Environment & Humanity: The Ra
+Environment & Humanity 46

-Planet 46

 Ethics in America (Essay) 46

 Foundations of Education 46

 Fundamentals of College Algebra 47

 Fundamentals of Counseling 45

 General Anthropology 47

 Here's to Your Health 48

 History of the Vietnam War 44

 Human/Cultural Geography 48

 Human Resource Management 46

 Introduction to Business 46

 Introduction to Computing 45

 Introduction to Law Enforcement 45

 Introduction to the Modern Middle East 47

 Introduction to World Religions 48

 Lifespan Developmental Psychology 46

-Management Information Systems (U) 46
+Management Information Systems ((U) 46

 Money and Banking (U) 48

 Organizational Behavior 48

-Personal Finance 46

-Physical Geology 46

-Principles of Finance (U) 46

-Principles of Financial Accounting 47

-Principles of Physical Science I 47

-Principles of Public Speaking 47

-Principles of Statistics 48

-Principles of Supervision 46

-Rise and Fall of the Soviet Union (U J) 45

-Technical Writing (with Technical Writ

-Western Europe Since 1945 45

-1